thrasher-corp/gocryptotrader/engine/datahistory_manager.md

 + A candle interval is required for a job, even when fetching trade data.
 This is to appropriately break down requests into time interval chunks.
 However, it is restricted to only a small range of times.
 This is to prevent fetching issues as fetching trades over a period of days or weeks will take a significant amount of time.
 When setting a job to fetch trades, the allowable range is less than 4 hours and greater than 10 minutes.
 So an interval of 1 hour will then fetch an hour's worth of trade data.

 ## Job queuing and prerequisite jobs
-You can add jobs which will be paused by default by using the parameter `prerequisiteJobNickname`.
+You can add jobs which will be paused by default by using the `prerequisite` subcommand containing the associated job nickname.
 The prerequisite job will be checked to ensure it exists and has not yet completed and add the relationship.
 + Once you have set a prerequisite job, when the prerequisite job status is set to `complete`, the data history manager will search for any jobs which are pending its completion and update their status to `active`.
 + If the prerequisite job is deleted or fails, the upcoming job will _not_ be run.
 + Multiple jobs can use the same prerequisite job, but a job cannot have multiple prerequisites